vlang/v/doc/docs.md

 println(expr is IfExpr)
 ```

-To cast a sum type to one of it's variants you use `as`:
+To cast a sum type to one of its variants you use `as`:

 ```v
 bin_expr := expr as BinaryExpr
 ```

-You can also use match to determine the variant & and cast to it at the same time.
+You can also use match to determine the variant and cast to it at the same time.
 There are 3 ways to access the cast variant inside a match branch:
 - the `it` variable
 - the shadowed match variable